 - Double Net Lease: Tenant pays base rent plus property taxes and insurance

-- Triple Net Lease: Tenant pays base rent plus property taxes, insurance, and utilities
+- Triple Net Lease: In a triple net lease, the tenant pays base rent plus property taxes, insurance, and utilities

 - Absolute Net Lease: Tenant pays base rent plus all operating expenses for the property